Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Blue Cross Blue Shield sells health insurance and Medicare in more states than Anthem.

-Anthem offers health insurance policies in 14 states, while a Blue Cross Blue Shield company is available nationwide.
+Anthem offers health insurance policies in only 14 states.
+In contrast, you can find a Blue Cross Blue Shield company in every state.
 The plans available to you will depend on the state you live in, what county you're in and the type of health coverage you're looking for.

 You might even have access to both Anthem and another Blue Cross Blue Shield company.
-Four states have both an Anthem company and another Blue Cross Blue Shield company selling health insurance.
+Four states have both an Anthem company and another Blue Cross Blue Shield option selling health insurance.

 California